5 Questions on Carbon Tax - UPDATE

 Why can’t SaskPower just pay this tax and not pass it on to customers?

-We’re committed to reducing greenhouse gas emissions – our goal is a 40% reduction below the 2005 levels by 2030.
-We’re on our way as we keep increasing the renewable power in our system.
+We're committed to reducing greenhouse gas emissions – our goal is a 40% reduction below 2005 levels by 2030.
+We’ll get there in several ways, including increasing the renewable generation capacity in our system.
+However, the transition of our electricity system to lower-emitting generation sources will take some time.